voxel51/fiftyone/docs/source/plugins/index.rst

     | `@voxel51/zoo <https://github.com/voxel51/fiftyone-plugins/blob/main/plugins/zoo/README.md>`_               | 🌎 Download datasets and run inference with models from the FiftyOne Zoo, all without leaving the App                     |
     +-------------------------------------------------------------------------------------------------------------+---------------------------------------------------------------------------------------------------------------------------+

-For example, wish you could import data from within the App?
-With the `@voxel51/io <https://github.com/voxel51/fiftyone-plugins/blob/main/plugins/io/README.md>`_, plugin you can!
+For example, do you wish you could import data from within the App?
+With the `@voxel51/io <https://github.com/voxel51/fiftyone-plugins/blob/main/plugins/io/README.md>`_, plugin, you can!

 .. image:: /images/plugins/operators/examples/import.gif

 Want to send data for annotation from within the App?
-Sure thing, just install the `@voxel51/annotation <https://github.com/voxel51/fiftyone-plugins/blob/main/plugins/annotation/README.md>`_
+Sure thing!
+Just install the `@voxel51/annotation <https://github.com/voxel51/fiftyone-plugins/blob/main/plugins/annotation/README.md>`_
 plugin: